Robert Dutton (politician): 2012 congressional election

 In January 2012, Dutton decided to retire from the California Senate to run in the newly redrawn California's 31st Congressional District, based in San Bernardino County, and vacated by retiring U.S. Congressman Jerry Lewis.
 Dutton lost the general election to fellow Republican Gary Miller by a 55% to 45% margin.

 Assessor-Recorder of San Bernardino County

 In September 2013, Dutton announced his candidacy for the San Bernardino County Assessor-Recorder, vacated by retiring County Assessor-Recorder Dennis Draeger.
 Dutton won the June 3, 2014 California Primary Election to Dan Harp, receiving over 50% of the vote and avoiding a November run-off election.

 As a division of the Assessor-Recorder-County Clerk responsibilities, Dutton was the keeper of the historical archives.

 In 2018, Dutton was re-elected unopposed.
-At the time of his death, he was seeking another term in the 2022 election, and was again unopposed.
+Just weeks before his death in 2022, he was again re-elected unopposed.